What is Haemochromatosis AKA The Celtic Curse.

 • In the UK, estimates claim that 380,000 people are directly affected by haemochromatosis, however only 14,000 people have been identified by the NHS5.

-Iron Metabolism
+Iron Overload

 In contrast to other minerals in the body, iron excretion is an unregulated process, meaning the control of iron levels is exclusively the responsibility of absorption7.
-Some believe this is due to the historical lack of iron in the human diets resulting in an evolutionary propensity for iron accumulation.
+Some believe this is due to the historical lack of iron in the human diet resulting in an evolutionary propensity for iron accumulation.

 When iron is excreted, it’s in unregulated amounts in the form of sweat, during menstruation, through the shedding of skin and hair cells or through the turnover of enterocytes (cells of the small intestine crucial in nutrient absorption)7.